renovatebot/renovate/lib/modules/datasource/endoflife-date/readme.md

 You can find it in [the endoflife.date API documentation](https://endoflife.date/docs/api).

 By default, this datasource uses `loose` versioning.
-If possible, we recommend you use a stricter versioning like `semver` instead of `loose.
+If possible, we recommend you use a stricter versioning like `semver` instead of `loose`.

 **Usage Example**